surfer190/fixes/docs/python/tornado-web-server.md

 * Tornado is not thread-safe - manipulation of shared data structures between threads can have unintended consequences - like race conditions.
 * `IOLoop.add_callback` is the only method safe to call from other threads
-* `IOLoop.run_in_executor` is the recommended way to runsynchronously blocking code in another thread
+* `IOLoop.run_in_executor` is the recommended way to run synchronously blocking code in another thread
 * Integrated with standard lib `ayncio` (only in versions 6 and greater)

 ### Asynchronous and non-blocking IO